Classic Shell 4.2.5: Get Classic Start Menu, Classic IE and Explorer Toolbar Buttons Back in Windows 7 and Later

 - Replaces file and folder conflict dialog boxes in file operation process

 - Can always show more details in file copy, move, delete progress dialog box

 - Enables titlebar text and website loading progressbar in Internet Explorer 9 statusbar

-You can download Classic Shell using following link:
+You can download the latest version of Classic Shell using following link: